mjago/PBuf/README.md

 ## Test

-A test suite is available in `test/` and can be run by typing `make test` in the root directory.
+A test suite is available in `test/` and can be run by typing `make` in the root directory.

 The testing framework used is [Unity Test System](https://github.com/throwtheswitch/).
 The test runners are written in C to avoid other dependencies.
 [Unity Test System](https://github.com/throwtheswitch/) is MIT licensed.